wenlong-liu/emaildata/readme.md

 b.
 Python packages

-   I. Please install yagmail before using the package. https://github.com/kootenpv/yagmail
+ * Please install yagmail before using the package. https://github.com/kootenpv/yagmail

         Pip install yagmail[all]

-   II.
-Download the Python scripts into your computer for further usage.
+ * Download the Python scripts into your computer for further usage.

-   PS: pip installment will be supported in the future.

 ### Configure your parameters

-a.
  Please find your configuration.json file in the exe packages or downloaded Python files.
 THe file should look like:

     {
       "SendAddress": "youremail@gmail.com",